SolidBlock-cn/reasonable-sorting/README-en.md

 Sort colored blocks and items (such as wool, glazed terracotta, bed, banner) in a gradient order, like what is looks in Minecraft 1.19.3.

-**Block items only**
+**Avoid affecting block registries**

 OFF by default.
-When OFF, both blocks and blocks in item forms (aka block items, which are in essence items) are influenced by the sorting rules of this mod.
-When ON, only block items are affected, while block are not.
-In other words, when ON, the Creative Inventory is affected by mod, but blocks in Debug Mode are sorted as vanilla behaviour.
+When ON, only the item registry, including block items (such as blocks in the Creative inventory) are affected by options above, and block registries (such as blocks in the Debug Mode) are not affected.
+This can to some extent avoid block mismatch if you are joining a server.
+This option has no effect if you set 'Sorting Influence Range' to 'Inventory only'.

 Note: If "sorting influence range" is set to "inventory only", this config will take no effect.